elixir-ecto/ecto/guides/Associations.md

 ["clickbait", "misc"]
 ```

-The associations also works in the other direction:
+The association also works in the other direction:

 ```elixir
 iex> tag = Repo.get(Tag, 1) |> Repo.preload(:posts)